screen-share/element-capture/questionnaire.md

 ### 2.12 What temporary identifiers do the features in this specification create or expose to the web?

+This feature allows a website to mint tokens called [`RestrictrionTarget`](https://screen-share.github.io/element-capture/#dom-restrictiontarget)s.
+These are opaque interfaces which are only meaningful within their [browsing context](https://html.spec.whatwg.org/multipage/document-sequences.html#browsing-context).
+They do not outlive the browsing session.
+The party minting the tokens may transfer them to trusted third-parties within the [browsing context](https://html.spec.whatwg.org/multipage/document-sequences.html#browsing-context).
+The only use these tokens have, is to allow transforming of video tracks through the [restriction transformation](https://screen-share.github.io/element-capture/#applying-the-restriction-transformation).

 ### 2.13.
 How does this specification distinguish between behavior in first-party and third-party contexts?